VisionServe Alliance and its members Establish Vision Rehabilitation Week – June 9-15, 2025

 FOR IMMEDIATE RELEASE

-Nearly 20 million people in the US live with blindness, low vision, and visual impairment, which often creates significant challenges with everyday activities.
-Vision Rehabilitation can dramatically increase confidence, safety, independence, physical and mental health, and improved quality of life.
+Nearly 20 million people in the US live with blindness, low vision, and visual impairment, which creates significant challenges with everyday activities.
+Vision Rehabilitation training can dramatically increase confidence, safety, independence, physical and mental health, and improve quality of life.
 Tragically, less than 5% of people who could benefit from these services actually receive them.
 Vision Rehabilitation Week seeks to change that!

-“Vision Rehabilitation Week celebrates the life-changing benefits of Vision Rehabilitation services for people living with blindness and low vision,” said Lee Nasehi, President & CEO of VisionServe Alliance.
-The holiday also highlights Vision Rehabilitation as a vital component in the continuum of care, recognizes the skilled professionals working in the field, and celebrates a career working with people of all ages with blindness and low vision.
+“Vision Rehabilitation Week, commemorated June 9-15, celebrates the tremendous benefits of Vision Rehabilitation services for people living with blindness and low vision,” said Lee Nasehi, President & CEO of VisionServe Alliance.”
+Jason Eckert, COO, added, “This holiday also highlights Vision Rehabilitation as a vital component in the continuum of care, recognizes the skilled professionals working in the field, and celebrates a career working with people of all ages with vision loss.”

 Did you know?

-Many people living with blindness and low vision report declining health and increased disabilities.
-Some groups experience more than twice the number of days of poor mental health and more than double the rate of depression.
+The Big Data Project Reports confirm that millions of people living with blindness and low vision report declining health and increased disabilities.
+Some age groups experience more than twice the number of days of poor mental health and double the rate of depression.
 Adults with vision loss are also at greater risk for diabetes, stroke, heart disease, and other chronic conditions.

-Vision Rehabilitation helps adults continue the activities that give their lives meaning, improves their access medical and mental health services, and reduces isolation and depression.
-Vision Rehabilitation Week will let people know that training can start during the early stages of vision loss, after corrective measures (such as glasses and contacts) and medical interventions have been exhausted.
-Vision Rehabilitation can help those with vision loss due to genetic factors, and both common and rare eye diseases, including cataracts, glaucoma, macular degeneration, diabetic retinopathy, and refraction errors.
+Vision Rehabilitation helps adults continue the activities that give their lives meaning, improves access to medical and mental health services, and reduces isolation and depression.
+Vision Rehabilitation Week lets people know that training can start during the early stages of vision loss after corrective measures (glasses and contacts) and medical interventions have been exhausted.
+Vision Rehabilitation can help those with all types of vision loss, including genetic factors, injuries, and eye diseases such as cataracts, glaucoma, macular degeneration, diabetic retinopathy, and refractive errors.

-Learn more about Vision Rehabilitation Week and locate a vision rehabilitation agency in your area, and other vital resources.
-Access our Vision Rehabilitation Week Toolkit with content and images that make it easy to spread the word.
+Learn more about Vision Rehabilitation Week and locate a vision rehabilitation agency and other vital resources in your area.
+Access our Vision Rehabilitation Week Toolkit with content and images that make spreading the word about this crucial holiday easy.

 About VisionServe Alliance